-The University of Pittsburgh has partnered with Quest to offer unobserved self-collected PCR tests to all students traveling to Pitt campuses for the spring 2021 term.
-Pitt will cover the cost of one SARS-CoV-2 PCR test per student, if ordered between Jan.
-13 – Jan.
-27, 2021.
+The University of Pittsburgh has partnered with Quest to offer unobserved self-collected PCR tests to all students traveling from Pitt campuses at the end of the spring 2021 term.
+Pitt will cover the cost of one SARS-CoV-2 PCR test per student.

 Pittsburgh campus students residing in University Housing are required to submit a negative test result before moving into housing on their assigned move-in date.
 Read more about testing for Pittsburgh campus residential students.